-- The center console box should not be used while driving in order that full attention may be given to the driving operation. - Keep the center console box lid closed while driving to prevent injury in an accident or sudden stop.
+- The center console box should not be used while driving so full attention may be given to vehicle operation. - Keep the center console box lid closed while driving to prevent injury in an accident or sudden stop.

 Do not place valuable items in the center console box.